ydalosa/sylvain69780.github.io/_posts/2021-06-05-avoid-trigonometry-and-save-a-kitten.md

 # Avoid trigonometry and save a kitten

-These articles of IQ about using vectors operations (dot and cross products) instead of trigonometry function interested me.
+These articles of IQ about using vectors operations (dot and cross products) instead of trigonometry functions interested me.
 Developers are not always motivated to make high-performance code.
 But if it's about saving kittens to be murdered, maybe they'll make the effort?

 ![cat](https://sylvain69780.github.io/assets/images/pitchou_sleeping.jpg)